konowrockis/the-project-game/README.md

 ## Progress

-* Tasks completed during the first sprint:
+* Tasks completed during the first sprint (as of 31.03):
     * TeamCity configuration
     * Artifacts generation on TeamCity
     * Inversion of Control using Autofac